FBAR vs 8938 (IRS Summary 2020)

 The 8938 is the Reporting of Specified Foreign Financial Assets form.
 It requires the reporting of specified foreign financial assets, which has a larger scope than just foreign bank and financial accounts.
 So in continuing from the above example, either a stock certificate or stock account would be included on an 8938 form.
 But, unlike the FBAR which has one single threshold for reporting, there are several reporting thresholds for the 8938.
 The reporting requirements for the 8938 will vary depending on the filing status and residency of the filer.
 Also, the Form 8938 is used to report assets in which the filer has an interest in; conversely, even a person only has signature authority over a foreign account, the FBAR may still be required.

-Both of these forms require U.S. Persons to report Foreign Accounts (accounts that are located abroad) to report their accounts.
+Both of the Form 8938 and FBAR forms require U.S. Persons to report Foreign Accounts (accounts that are located abroad) to report their offshore accounts to the IRS.

-Each of these forms are different, and each form has different reporting requirements.
+Each of these two forms are different, and each form has different reporting requirements.